 Welcome to the First Coast Freethought Society.
-Now in our sixteenth year!
+Now in our seventeenth year!

 Founded in 1998, we are a group of freethinkers dedicated to promoting science and reason over dogma, faith, and belief in the supernatural.
 Our purpose is to serve the needs of the nonreligious population of Northeast Florida, promoting secular humanism, a non-theistic outlook and approach to everyday life.